FIT VUT Brno

 Invited Speakers:

-Speaker 1: Rafał Mantiuk, University of Cambridge, United Kingdom
+Speaker 1: John Collomosse, University of Surrey, Guildford, United Kingdom

 Important Dates: